melihbaydar/fine_grained.pytorch/README.md

-## Classification on cassava disease dataset of Kaggle
+## Visual classification on cassava disease dataset of Kaggle

+This is the implementation of Cassava Disease Fine-Grained Visual Classification Challenge, 5th place entry on Kaggle.
+Networks used in this repository are PyTorch official implementations or from https://github.com/Cadene/pretrained-models.pytorch, with small alterations.

 Your directory tree should look like this: